diego9627/blog-diegoroque/content/post/feb-22-2018-notes.md

 I guess you can do a category embed in a category?
 This is all basically just doing the construction with sets and functions, then replace the set with a category.

-you can also do this for symmetric reflexive graphs.
+You can also do this for symmetric reflexive graphs.
 But this ends up being a subcategory of \\( FinSet^{op} \\).
 THis brings us to simplicial sets, and bumps it back to reflexive graphs.